 Board payments for foster children

-Short-term disability payments

 Source: 45 CFR 98.20; 45 CFR 98.21; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: May 2023
+Revised: August 2025

-Rule 5.6 Proof of Work/Education or Training (parent/applicant)
+Rule 5.5 Proof of Work/Education or Training (Parent/Applicant)

 Parent(s) must work at least twenty-five (25) hours per week; or be enrolled in a full-time educational program; or a combination of both.
 In two parent families, both parents must meet the work/education requirement.

-Proof of Work - parents must provide proof of work for the last thirty (30) days to include one (1) of the following:
+Proof of Work

+Parents must provide proof of work for the last thirty (30) days to include one (1) of the following:
-Check stubs

-One (1) if paid monthly- must include the most recent check stub issued; or Two (2) if paid bi-monthly- must include the last two consecutively issued check stubs; or Four (4) if paid weekly-must include the last four consecutively issued check stubs.
+Check stubs - One (1) if paid monthly – must include the most recent check stub issued; or Two (2) if paid bi-monthly – must include the last two consecutively issued check stubs; or Four (4) if paid weekly – must include the last four consecutively issued check stubs.

-New Employment or Employment at Temporary Agency - letter from the employer on company letterhead verifying start date of employment, income, rate of pay, and number of hours worked.
+New Employment or Employment at Temporary Agency – notarized letter from the employer on company letterhead verifying the start date of employment, income, rate of pay, and number of hours worked.

 Paid in Cash – a wage verification form, or a notarized letter from the employer verifying employment, income, rate of pay, and number of hours worked.
 The letter must also include the employer’s name, address, and telephone number, and state that the employee is paid in cash.